Margaret Moroney, PGDip (Couns) (Edi) CMCOSCA

-I am an integrative counsellor based in Edinburgh.
-I draw influence from my training in the psychodynamic and person-centred traditions.
-I graduated from the University of Edinburgh (with distinction) and adhere to COSCA’s (Scotland’s professional body for counselling and psychotherapy) Statement of Practice and Code of Ethics.
+I am an integrative counsellor based in Edinburgh drawing influence from my training in the psychodynamic and person-centred traditions, as well as a background in Herbal Medicine.
+I graduated from the University of Edinburgh (with distinction) and I am a Counsellor Member of COSCA (Scotland’s professional body for counselling and psychotherapy).
+As such, I adhere to their Statement of Practice and Code of Ethics.

 In its simplest form, counselling is a talking therapy where a person meets with a qualified counsellor, usually on a weekly basis, to help them gain insight and understanding about aspects of themselves or their lives with which they are struggling.
 People seek counselling for a wide variety of reasons, the most common being depression or anxiety, work or relationship problems, loss or bereavement, trauma or abuse, addiction, life transitions, low self-esteem and self-development.